pythonailabs/knowledge-sharing/NLP/NLP_README.md

 ---

+### Quick takeaway

+NLP is all about making sense of human language with machines.
+Whenever you talk to your phone, read auto-translated text, get live captions, or see personalized recommendations based on your reviews, you’re experiencing NLP at work!

+---

 ## 4. How it works “under the hood” (very high-level)

 1. **Data Preparation**: Gather lots of text and clean it (remove typos, unwanted symbols).